BartNowo/LunarPhaseStockExploration/README.txt

 Analysis_file folder: contains all files relevant to analysis, data collection and vizualations
 - within this folder each of us have a folder for our relavant work to keep organized

+Visualizations folder: contains all visualizations relevant to analysis, generated as .png files that were created as a result from the analysis files within the Analysis_file folder